polywrap/safe-playground/README.md

 2. Create two new accounts in MetaMask for testing purposes.
 [Export the private keys](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) and input them as values for `OWNER_ONE_PRIVATE_KEY` and `OWNER_TWO_PRIVATE_KEY`.

-> ⚠️ Make sure these two accounts are ones that you're only using for testing purposes.
+> ⚠️ Make sure these two accounts are ones that you're only using for testing purposes!

 3. Supply your two accounts with Goerli ETH in order to send transactions.
 You can use a [Goerli faucet](https://goerlifaucet.com/) to do this.